SIX ITEMS APPEAR

 beliefs or way of life that is not dependent on historical claims.

-By the way, I am
+way, I am

 still fascinated by Brian’s “Institute for Research into Religions”.
 I

 can’t find anything about it on the web.
 Brian, does it have more than

 (Investigator 130, 2010

 I refer to

 article, “A Brief Delusion”, by Kevin Rogers in the November 2009 issue